-If you stand out from the crowd and adopt a preventative approach to maintaining a positive sending reputation, you will also be creating a better candidate experience, so everyone wins.
-If you’ve not checked it out before, I’d encourage you to grab yourself a copy of Beamery’s Recruitment Marketing Guide which is full of useful tips on safely building and scaling a complete recruitment marketing strategy.
+If you stand out from the crowd, and adopt a preventative approach to maintaining a positive sending reputation, you will also be creating a better candidate experience, so everyone wins.
+If you’ve not checked it out before, download this guide to recruitment marketing, which is full of useful tips on how to safely build and scale a complete recruitment marketing strategy.

-So, you’re aware of the upcoming project and you’ve worked with this VP before.
-You’ve successfully built email outreach campaigns to help her fill roles in the past.
-So surely all you need to do now is setup new email campaigns and dust off those old pools of candidates?
+So, you’re aware of the upcoming project, you’ve worked with this VP before, and you’ve successfully built email outreach campaigns to help her fill roles in the past.
+Surely all you need to do now is set up new email campaigns and dust off those old pools of candidates, right?

-What happens next depends on the quality of the contact lists you are working with.
+It depends.
+What you do next is determined by the quality of the contact lists you’re working with.
 Is it a pool of candidates that you’ve sourced yourself?
-Are they Candidates who you have converted through your Careers Site or captured during recruitment events?
+Are they candidates who you have already converted through your Careers Site or captured during recruitment events?
 Is it a Talent Community where you’ve been collecting and refreshing their data for some time and you’ve already captured their consent to be contacted?
-Or is it a list of emails that someone on your team purchased from an external provider, or maybe scraped from a few different websites?
+Or is it a list of emails that someone on your team purchased from an external provider?

 Recruiting email deliverability

-If you use a low-quality email list with unverified addresses and no tracked consent then, no matter how well-crafted your messages, every time you send out an email you might be dealing a damaging blow to your sending reputation.
-Each blow that your reputation receives, compromises your ability to deliver large scale campaigns now and for a long time in the future.
+If you use a low quality email list with unverified addresses and no tracked consent, then no matter how well crafted your subject lines and messages are, every time you send out an email you might be delivering a damaging blow to your sending reputation.
+Each blow that your reputation receives compromises your ability to deliver large scale campaigns, now and in the future.

-The name is a bit of a giveaway, but your recruiting email deliverability is an indication of how likely your email is to be delivered to your intended recipients’ inboxes.
+The name is a bit of a giveaway, but your “recruiting email deliverability” is an indication of how likely your email is to be delivered to your intended recipients’ inboxes.
 Good email deliverability is influenced by your sending reputation, how clean your distribution lists are, whether you are sending welcomed content, and much more.
-This all contributes to your “Sender score”, or “Sender reputation”.
-You can learn more about email deliverability and sender scores here and more about assessing your own sender reputation here.
-The greatest impact on your Sender Score is from Hard Bounces and Spam Complaints.
+This all contributes to your “sender score”, or “sender reputation”.
+You can learn more about email deliverability from HubSpot and about assessing your own sender reputation from SendGrid.
+The greatest impact on your sender score is from hard bounces and spam complaints.

 What is a Hard Bounce?

 When you send an email, there are many things that can prevent it from being delivered.
-The recipient’s mailbox can be full, or their email server is having temporary issues and can’t deliver your email immediately.
-These emails will be returned as temporarily undeliverable, also known as a Soft Bounce.
-These are generally nothing to worry about since the email addresses are valid.
+The recipient’s mailbox can be full, or their email server could be having temporary issues and can’t deliver your email immediately.
+These emails will be returned as temporarily undeliverable, also known as a “soft bounce”.
+These are generally nothing to worry about, since the email addresses are valid and, under normal circumstances, there would be no deliverability issue with these contacts.
 You can try to re-send to these addresses at a later date.

-If you’ve guessed email addresses, gathered them from sources where there might be typos in the information or the email account has since been shut down, those emails are going to be returned as permanently undeliverable, or “Hard Bounces”.
+If you’ve guessed email addresses, gathered them from sources where there might be typos in the information, or the email account has since been shut down, those emails are going to be returned as permanently undeliverable, or “hard bounces”.
 This is where the most significant impact can be experienced to your sender reputation.
-It’s therefore critical that you take action on these issues as soon as they occur, by deleting the email addresses.
+It’s critical that you take action on these issues as soon as they occur, by deleting the email addresses from your mailing list.

-Our Best Practice advice is that when importing data in bulk, to be used as an audience for a campaign, ensure that the Source of the data is tracked on the Profiles as part of the import.
-This approach means that if you identify a specific source of data as having been of poor quality, it’s easy to take corrective action on the rest of the data from that source.
+Our best practice advice is that when importing contact data in bulk to be used for a campaign, ensure that the source of the data is tracked on the profiles as part of the import.
+This approach is helpful because if you identify a specific source of data as having been of poor quality, it’s easy to take corrective action on the rest of the data that came from that source.

 What is a Spam Complaint?

-Just because your email made it to the Inbox of a recipient doesn’t mean you are 100% “in the clear”.
-If you’re sending any volume of emails to recipients who are not expecting those emails, there is always the risk that the recipient will be motivated to log a complaint.
+Just because your email made it to the inbox of a recipient doesn’t mean you are 100% “in the clear”.
+If you’re sending any volume of emails to recipients who are not expecting those emails (or who did not agree to receive them), there is always the risk that the recipient will be motivated to submit a complaint.

 Should you be worried about your recruiting email deliverability?

 Hopefully not.
-But here are a few things to think about:
+But here are a few things to think about and ask yourself:

-- Have you introduced practices to track the source of data so you can take preventive action when issues occur
+- Have you introduced practices to track the source of data so you can take preventive action to avoid issues?